Home » Easy » DIY Pedestal Bowl Made from Bits & Pieces

 Give your DIY pedestal bowl some highlights

-I’ve wanted to do this diy pedestal bowl project for so long that I’ve have been collecting all sorts of bowls lately, so look for more ideas in the future.
+I’ve wanted to do this DIY pedestal bowl project for so long that I’ve been collecting all sorts of bowls lately, so I’m looking for more ideas in the future.
 Do you get that way?
-Obsessed with a project and you just HAVE to do it?
+Are you obsessed with a project, and you just HAVE to do it?

 gail